Roth & Co

 See the museum example of a Roth & Co. pint flask.

-There are only a few of these Mohica Bitters bottles in collections.
-The fiery red amber museum example and the plain amber example sold by Jeff Wichmann at American Bottle Auctions are both represented in the museum.
+There are only a few Mohica Bitters bottles in collections.
+The fiery red amber museum example and the plain amber example that recently sold by a west coast auction house are both represented in the museum.

 The Carlyn Ring and W.C.
 Ham listing in Bitters Bottles is as follows: